 One of the most important properties that is ensured by $\sigma$-continuity is the functoriality of forming infinite parallel composites.

-\begin{proposition}[Functoriality of infinite parallel composites] Let $\cC$ be a positive and $\sigma$-continuous quasi-Markov category with countable Kolmogorov products.
-Then the infinite parallel composite construction from \cref{lem:inf_tensor} defines a functor $\cC^{\N} \to \cC$. \end{proposition} \begin{proof} The preservation of identities is straightforward to verify.
+\begin{prop}[Functoriality of infinite parallel composites] Let $\cC$ be a positive and $\sigma$-continuous quasi-Markov category with countable Kolmogorov products.
+Then the infinite parallel composite construction from \Cref{lem:inf_tensor} defines a functor $\cC^{\N} \to \cC$. \end{prop} \begin{proof} The preservation of identities is straightforward to verify.
 Indeed, if $f_1^n$ is given by $\id_{X^n}$, then the morphism from \eqref{eq:finite_tensor_morphisms} equals $\pi_n$, i.e.\ we get the limit cone itself.

 For the preservation of composites, consider sequences of morphisms $f_i : X_i \to Y_i$ and $g_i : Y_i \to Z_i$ for $i \in \N$ in $\cC$, and define $h_i \coloneq g_i \comp f_i$.
 The task is to show that